 You can use non-dairy spreads or vegetable oils in replace of dairy butter, and you can pretty much go with your preference here.
 If using a vegan recipe then it may specify one or the other, but if ‘veganising’ an old favourite then use the non-dairy spread as you would dairy butter/margarine.

 If using a vegetable oil go with something light tasting.
 Rapeseed and canola oil are good options, but have a play and see what you like best.
 For half a cup of butter (1/4 pound/4 ounces/110g/1 stick) use 1/3 cup of oil.
+In chocolatey or fruity bakes, coconut oil can substitute butter at a 1:1 ratio.

 No Need to Eggs-aggerate!